 Police: Dues: $37 per year.
 The Police Section strives to build networks among police practitioners, researchers and educators.

-Restorative and Community Justice: Dues: $20 per year; $0 per year for Student members.
-The Restorative and Community Justice Section (Section) shall be a constituent unit of the Academy of Criminal Justice Sciences (Academy) and shall function in accordance with the Constitution and By-laws and policies of the Academy.
+Restorative and Community Justice: Dues: $20 per year; Free for Student members.
 The mission of the section is to: provide a professional arena for academics, educators, justice agency practitioners, and victim advocates interested in developing restorative and community justice theory; conduct policy-relevant research on restorative and community justice practices; and educate individuals, organizations, institutions, and governmental entities about restorative and community justice principles and practices.
-The purposes of the section are:

 Security and Crime Prevention: Dues: $35 per year.
 The primary mission of the Security and Crime Prevention Section is to promote the professional growth and development of its members through service and education to the academic and practical field of security.
 By providing the necessary resources, organizational programs, workshops and activities, the Section strives to ensure that its members remain on the cutting edge of technology, their discipline, and pedagogical advances.

-Teaching, Learning, and Scholarship: Dues: $20 per year; $0 per year for Student members.
+Teaching, Learning, and Scholarship: Dues: $20 per year; Free for Student members.
 The purpose of this section is to bring together Academy members to serve as a multifaceted resource to assist faculty, practitioners, students, administrators, and concerned citizens in their integration of innovative and effective teaching and learning techniques, and the scholarship of teaching within the field of criminal justice education and training.

 Victimology: Dues: $20 per year; $10 per year for Student members.
 The mission of the Victimology Section is to facilitate and encourage research and theory development related to victimology; encourage appropriate and effective teaching techniques and practices for victimology-related courses; encourage organization of and participation in conference sessions related to victimology; and serve as a resource network for and encourage interaction among academic, research, practitioner, and policy-making sectors in order to further knowledge of victimology.